eqan/material-awesome/README.md

 - (Optional) [Alacrty](https://github.com/alacritty/alacritty) Default Terminal

 ### 2) Future Developmental Features

-- [Tree Tiling] i3 Window Manager Tree Tiling Setup for Awesome.
+- [ ] Tree Tiling: i3 Window Manager Tree Tiling Setup for Awesome.
-- [More Widgets] Widgets made out of scripts would be more efficient.
+- [ ] More Widgets: Widgets made out of scripts would be more efficient.
-- [Code Optimization] Need optimize code.
+- [ ] Code Optimization
-- [Minimalisim] More minimialist and independent desktop with less third party applications.
+- [ ] Minimalisim: More minimialist and independent desktop with less third party applications.
+- [ ] Documentation Update
+- [ ] Material Icons: Need to simplify the icons to only material
+- [ ] More Functionality To Side Bar

 ### 3) Clone the configuration